The Bitter Southerner

-For his work with The Bitter Southerner, TIME Magazine named Chuck Reece as one of their 31 people changing the South in 2018.In this article, Reece describes a "Bitter Southerner," their reader base as "… somebody who loves this region but also is willing to acknowledge and not gloss over the many difficult pieces of its history."
+For his work with The Bitter Southerner, TIME Magazine named Chuck Reece as one of their 31 people changing the South in 2018.
+In this article, Reece describes a "Bitter Southerner," their reader base as "… somebody who loves this region but also is willing to acknowledge and not gloss over the many difficult pieces of its history."

-During their 2021 Membership Drive, the publication announced the creation of The B.S.
-Magazine: a print magazine with stories, poetry, and art from across the South.

 History

 Reece and his co-founders launched The Bitter Southerner because they got "pissed off...Bitter as it were."
 It was partially the lack of inclusion of a single Southern drinking establishment on Drinks International's list of the Top 50 bars in the world that pushed them to launch the publication.
 The name -- "The Bitter Southerner"—reveals the original concept of a cocktail blog.
 Reece states that the title "[is] like a quadruple entendre."

-This exclusion was not the only reason behind the site's creation; more broadly, the perpetuation of Southern stereotypes was at the heart of the team's bitterness.
-With that in mind, the publication set out to do two key things: own the truths inscribed in those stereotypes while demonstrating that they conceal the region's diversity.

-Mission

-To more clearly articulate the publication's purpose, the organization crafted a set of "7 Tenets of a Better South" in 2018.
-Those tenets are: